React (The Pussycat Dolls song): Remix videos

 On April 1, 2020, an alternative music video premiered on YouTube for the song's official remix which was produced by American electronic music trio Cash Cash.
 The remix video features the same footage and scenes from the original video with additional visual effects and edited sequencing.

 On April 3, 2020, an exclusive acoustic performance of "React" was directed by British photographer Rankin for the social media app Vero and Hunger magazine at Rankin's East London Studio.
 Writing for CelebMix, Katrina Rees said the "acoustic performance makes the sizzling single sound even better than before."
 She praised the new version of the song for putting the group's harmonies center stage ahead of dancing.
 The new version of "React" features a black and white music video with the girls sat on chairs, backed by a piano-led production.
 OK!'s Aylo Soguksu noted that the group's new version of "React" came with a "black and white video" that shows the group "performing in sexy black outfits".
-RJ Frometa from Vents, praised the performance as a "sophisticated yet sexy accompaniment to their worldwide comeback."
-Of being involved in the project, Rankin said: